flock-homes/pdftk-java/README.md

 java -jar build/libs/pdftk-all.jar
 ```

 The build configuration is relatively simple so it should work with most
-versions of gradle (tested from 3.4 to 4.8) but if you have problems try
+versions of gradle since 4.0 (tested 4.0, 4.10.3 and 5.0) but if you have problems try
 installing gradle wrapper at a particular version and then running the wrapper:
 ```
-gradle wrapper --gradle-version 4.8
+gradle wrapper --gradle-version 5.0
 ./gradlew shadowJar
 ```